Skip to main content

 delete-plan

-Delete a plan by name or index.
+Delete a plan by name, index, range, pattern, or select from a list.

 plandex delete-plan # select from a list of plans